j2css/j2c/README.md

 Thanks to

 - @barneycarroll for the inspiration and initial feedback.
-- @ArthurClemens,  @StephanHoyer, @der-On, @dontwork, @futurist and @mithriljs-cn for the support and feedback.
+- @ArthurClemens, @StephanHoyer, @der-On, @llambda, @dontwork, @futurist and @mithriljs-cn for the support and feedback.
 - @tivac for `@compose` which I stole from his [Modular CSS]() project.

 ## Table of Contents